-Then we see the most majestic sunset I can remember God creating in a long time.
+Then we see the most majestic sunset I can remember God created in a long time.

-It seems to pipe its way through the sky, but after this photo the sky changes to an incredible purple – pink glow emanating from the horizon.
+It seems to pipe its way through the sky but after this photo the sky changes to an incredible purple – pink glow emanating from the horizon.
 I had no place to stop the car in time, so it is one for the memory bank.
 No photo.
-I finally stop as the colours are blurring and sinking.
+I finally stop as the colors are blurring and sinking.

-We have accommodation we had prepaid and booked at Aquamarina Hotel – and it is a river boat on the Danube.
+We have accommodation we had prepaid and booked at Aquamarina Hotel – and it is a four-star on the Danube.
 This is so exciting for Explorason, and he is busting to get there.

 By the afternoon the snow is falling heavily across the Danube River, but it is beautiful to see the barges glide past.